Fun Facts on Rome

 The city is certainly a popular tourist destination.
 In modern times, it is a part of Italy.
 It has become one of the most popular places to visit in the country and it is easy to understand why.
 There is an abundance of history to be seen within the city and people can’t resist trying to soak it all in.
 Rome is a place that captivates the imagination of people of all ages.

 If you are interested in Rome, then you might like discovering some Rome fun facts that will teach you a bit about the city.
 Learning about some of these aspects of Rome will help you feel better prepared if you decide to plan a trip there.
-Other Rome interesting facts might simply intrigue you as odd bits of trivia.
+Other facts on Rome might simply intrigue you as odd bits of trivia.
 Read on to discover many things that you likely don’t know about Rome.
+We’re going to make sure to add a few facts about ancient Rome that are absolutely strange and a few Colosseum Rome facts.

 Interesting Rome facts #1